Main content | back to top

 Sakhalin-2: one of the world’s largest integrated oil and gas projects

 Sakhalin-2 is one of the most challenging engineering feats ever achieved.
-It operates amid some of the world’s harshest conditions in Russia’s far east, an area prone to earthquakes.
+It operates in some of the world’s harshest conditions in Russia’s far east, an area prone to earthquakes.
 The winter season lasts up to 240 days and there is ice for most of the year.
-Facilities also had to be designed to withstand the impact of a major earthquake.
+Facilities are designed to withstand the impact of a major earthquake.

 The project on Sakhalin Island exports liquefied natural gas (LNG) and oil to the fast-growing energy markets in the Asia-Pacific region and the west coast of North America.
 Its customers are located in Japan, South Korea, Taiwan, China, the Philippines, USA, New Zealand, Indonesia and Thailand.
 The first Sakhalin-2 LNG cargo arrived in Japan’s Tokyo Bay in April 2009.

 The LNG plant reached full capacity and even exceeded its annual design output by producing more than 10 million tonnes of LNG in 2014.

 Offshore platforms in an icy sea